krish1925/krish1925/README.md

 ## 🏆 Contribution Highlights:
 - Active participant in Hackathons and coding competitions, implementing innovative solutions to complex problems.
-- Contributor to open-source projects, aiding in the development of software that benefits the wider community.
 - Engaging in peer code reviews and collaborative programming to enhance project quality and team knowledge sharing.

 ## 💡 Engage with My Projects: